richardanaya/zine/README.md

 I was not able to find a simple 1 page zine using CSS that didn't break when I went to go print it.
 Be sure to switch to **landscape** when printing.

 I use:
-* aspect ratio  8.5 / 11 to maintain zine pane size (useful for generating midjourney backgrounds with `--ar 17:22`
+* aspect ratio  8.5 / 11 to maintain zine pane size (useful for generating Midjourney backgrounds with `--ar 17:22`)
 * grid layout
 * img elements by default take up fill width of zine page
 * zine page has overflow hidden